Pineapple-Proxy-DAO/web/src/governance.md

 Second phase 🍍🍍 - Trustless, on-chain setup - to enable decentralised governance and automated resource allocaiton & payment flows

+Milestone 1 (Q2 '23): launch off-chain governance and discussion forum on discourse.
+Milestone 2 (Q2 '23): launch Pineapple Proxy DAO V0.1 on Juno using DAO DAO - Syndicate models.
-5) Milestone 1 (Q2 '23): DAO on nyx - A jointly operated nym mixnet gateway, with zkynm integration, treasury and on-chain goverance solution using coconut credentials - zkynm.
+Milestone 3 (Q3 '23): DAO on nyx - A jointly operated nym mixnet gateway, with coconut credential integration, treasury and on-chain goverance solution using anynymous web of trust developed by Entropy.
-5) Milestone 2 (Q2 '23): Set up a Wyoming DAO LLC from the nyx DAO multisig - closing the circle both in FIAT and crypto value realms.
+Milestone 4 (Q3 '23): Set up a Wyoming DAO LLC from the nyx DAO multisig - closing the circle both in FIAT and crypto value realms.
-5) Milestone 3 (Q3 '23): Launch shared fedimint gateway
+Milestone 5 (Q3 '23): Launch shared fedimint gateway

 In the meantime we are actively working on DAO proposal structures, researching L1 & L2 privacy enchanced smart-chain based governance solutions, and bitcoin ordinals for BTC governance.